Seen something unusual? MAKE A REPORT

 COMMUNITY AND BUSINESS PARTNERSHIPS

-The Biosecurity Business Pledge is a partnership that help all New Zealand businesses take a proactive approach to their biosecurity practices.
+The Biosecurity Business Pledge is a partnership that helps all New Zealand businesses take a proactive approach to their biosecurity practices.
 It was established in recognition of the significant costs associated with unwanted pests and diseases, that biosecurity prevention will always be better than a cure, and that we all benefit from working together to foster better outcomes.
-KVH is a founding partner of the Pledge.

 LEVY